SESSION OVERVIEW

 85%

-B — The question is clear and specific, citing multiple economic issues and asking a direct question about the Prime Minister's performance.
+B — The question is clear and specific, citing multiple pieces of evidence regarding inflation and taxes.

 Mark Carney